 - diced avocado, lime wedges and zest, chopped green onions, jalapeno slices, more fresh cilantro leaves

 - Preheat oven to 400 degrees Fahrenheit.
 Grease a 13 x 9-inch rectangular baking dish with olive oil and set aside.

 - Place uncooked quinoa, bell peppers, diced tomatoes and their juices, drained black beans, diced red onion, minced garlic, tomato paste, cilantro, salt and pepper in the baking dish and stir well to incorporate.
+Add the optional jalapeno and taco seasoning if desired for a spicier and more flavorful dish.
 Add water and stir again.
-If desired, add additional ingredients in the notes to make it spicier/more flavorful.
-See notes below.

 - Cover the baking dish tightly with aluminum foil and bake on the middle rack of the oven for 45 minutes.